Mangesh-03/Logic-Building-Programs/Assignment36/program3.md

 **Output:**

-1 is product of digit of element
+1 is product of digit of element<br>
-16 is product of digit of element
+16 is product of digit of element<br>
-32 is product of digit of element
+32 is product of digit of element<br>
-6 is product of digit of element
+6 is product of digit of element<br>
-1 is product of digit of element
+1 is product of digit of element<br>
 72 is product of digit of element